jovicigor/DataPreprocessor/README.md

 # Data Preprocessing Engine

-This is a library that wraps common data processing tasks into an easy to use preprocessing engine.
+A simple library that wraps common data processing tasks into an easy to use preprocessing engine.
 The library currently supports transformation of csv files loaded into Pandas dataframe.

 ## Getting Started